yidongnan/spring-cloud-netflix-example/README.md

 ./buildDockerImage.sh
 docker-compose up -d
 ```

-if you want to start more serve, you should use
+If you want to start more serve, you should use:
 ```shell
 docker-compose scale service-a=2 service-b=3
 ```

-start the basic service in the development environment
+Start the basic service in the development environment:
 ```
 docker-compose -f docker-compose-dev.yml up -d
 ```